 - Recreational: for people who don’t climb very hard, and mainly just want to have fun.

 - Experienced: for better climbers who push themselves a little more.

 - Open: for the top climbers who are serious about competing.
-Open competitors vie for points based on their ranking at each comp, and the total points over the entire season determines the selection of Canada’s national climbing team.
-At each comp the open competitors first do a Qualifying round; the top 6-10 men and women then advance to a final round where they face 4 or 5 new problems that they have not seen before (called “isolation format”).
+At each comp the open competitors first do a Qualifying round; the top 6-8 men and women then advance to a final round where they face 4 or 5 new problems that they have not seen before (called “isolation format”).
 The finals are always an exciting spectacle for all the other climbers to watch.

-- Youth comps (mostly roped climbing): Running along side the Tour de Bloc schedule is a series of Youth comps for those under 20.
-Each Tour de Bloc comp is a Youth local, and there are additional Youth locals that focus on roped climbing.
+- Youth comps (both bouldering and roped climbing): Running along side the Tour de Bloc schedule is a series of Youth comps for those under 20.
+Youth locals include both bouldering and roped climbing (Difficulty) competitions.
 The format can vary from comp to comp.
-There is also a Youth Regionals and Youth Nationals, leading to the selection of the Canadian Youth Climbing team.
+There is also a Youth Provincial Championship in each discipline, plus Youth Nationals, leading to the selection of the Canadian Youth Climbing team (ages 13-19).

-- Various other local comps: For the past 3 summers the SummerSweatFest comp series has brought a more laid-back form of bouldering competition to several gyms in the Toronto area.
-We may host other local comps from time to time as well.
+- Various other local comps: For the past 5 summers the SummerSweatFest comp series has brought a more laid-back form of bouldering competition to several gyms in the Toronto area.

 Upcoming Competitions at True North Climbing: